In this video you'll learn:

 If for example the candidate or party of our choice looks set to win an election, and we’re feeling optimistic about the future of the economy, we may want to increase our exposure to stocks.
 But it’s a dangerous strategy.

-RP: Another problem is that opinion is sharply divided over which parties are best for stock markets.
-True, markets tend to like governments that are business friendly, and cut taxes.
+Robin Powell: Another problem is that opinion is sharply divided over which parties are best for stock markets.
+True, markets tend to like governments that are business-friendly and cut taxes.
 But the statistics show, certainly in the US and the UK for example, it really doesn’t make much difference which party is in power.

 Tim Edwards: We can take a look at the strict record, and that says ok, on average, the DOW Jones industrial average, the S&P 500, have done marginally better under the Democrats.
 However, and this is why it’s disputed, there haven’t been a lot of changes in administration, either in the UK or in the US.
 And secondly, it’s incredibly dominated by a few events.
 You know, so, should we blame George Bush, George W. Bush for the global financial crisis which had really taken hold by the time that Barack Obama took charge?
 Should we blame Herbert Hoover for the 1929 Great Depression?
 If you do, you can see why that’s going to have a really strong impact on the data.